Donald Trump’s Pastor, Paula White, Blasted For Selling Religious-Themed Items While In White House Role

 Although a White House spokesman claims that White is a part-time government employee and allowed to “maintain separate employment,” Rogers doesn’t appear to believe this matters.

-“No matter what formal ethics rules say, or how they are interpreted by this White House, it is simply wrong for the White House advisor to the ‘Faith and Opportunity Initiative’ to do these things,” she said.
+“No matter what formal ethics rules say, or how they are interpreted by this White House, it is simply wrong for the White House adviser to the ‘Faith and Opportunity Initiative’ to do these things,” she said.

 CNN reports that White’s appointment to the White House came as she was promoting her latest book, Something Greater: Finding Triumph Over Trials.
 In interviews about her new government gig, White reportedly plugged her book and highlighted its references to her relationship with Trump, which goes back many years.